Autistic, Authentic, Autonomous

-Aut Collab (the Autistic Collaboration Trust) is a community that welcomes all individuals and groups who fully appreciate the value of neurodiversity.
-If you are looking for a global network of collaborative Autistic peers, Autistic organisations, and NeurodiVentures, you have come to the right place.
+Aut Collab (the Autistic Collaboration Trust) is an intersectional community that welcomes all individuals and groups who fully appreciate the value of neurodiversity.
+If you are looking for a global network of collaborative peers, organisations, and NeurodiVentures, you have come to the right place.
+Aut Collab acts as a global hub for mutual support, and encourages neurodivergent ♾ individuals and ventures to connect and establish long-term Autistic Authentic Autonomous Collaborations.

 The Autistic Collaboration Trust is incorporated as a charitable trust in Aotearoa New Zealand.
 The purpose of the trust is as follows: